Ever heard of a NINK? Probably not… because I just made it up.

 NINKS = No Income, No Kids

 By “Income” I’m talking about a day job.
 When I hear the term “DINK”, I think of a power couple in which both partners bust balls every day in high paying jobs.
 These couples work extremely hard, barely take time off to travel, and often over-work because they have no parental obligations at home.

 I know the life of a DINK pretty well.
 I used to be one.

 The DINK phase is usually short lived, ending when the couple decides to have kids and prioritize their family.
 Or, when one of them burns out, and decides to quit.

 NINKs on the other hand, have their living expenses paid for them, without needing income from day jobs.
 Money constantly flows in from various investments that the couple diligently set up earlier in life.
 Ideally tax-free, this money pays all the bills for living, travel, hobbies, charities, and whatever else the couple wants to do in life.

 The NINK phase can also be short lived when the couple decide to have kids, or find lower stress jobs in areas that they are passionate about.

 NINKS Here We Come!

 In our case, this NINK phase is going to be a trial period.
 My wife and I have built up a real estate portfolio and other investments sufficient to live off of (for a while) so we have some breathing room to travel and enjoy life.
 I left my job last month, and my wife will be leaving hers in a few short weeks.
-We have a lot of travel planned through 2018, then we’ll see what happens.

 Technically, my wife and I aren’t fully FI yet.
 Here’s my rough estimate of where we are on the FIRE scale: